zannloo/tp/docs/DeveloperGuide.md

 We first created interfaces to represent the required logic for each of the manager, namely `IChildrenManager` and `ITaskListManager`.
 Then we created concrete classes such as `ChildrenManager` and `TaskListManager` to encapsulate the aforementioned logic.
-The purpose of these classes was so that should a folder type, e.g. `Student`, require a Manager functionality, we could just extend from said Manager thus reducing on repeated code.
+The purpose of these classes was so that should a folder type, e.g. `Student`, require a manager functionality, we could just extend from said manager thus reducing on repeated code.
 Due to the limitation of Java, classes are not able to extend from multiple classes.
 To remedy this, we created a wrapper class, `ChildrenAndTaskListManager`.